Flexible Differentiable Optimization via Model Transformations

 \subsubsection{Classification using SVM}

-Support vector machines (SVM) classify labelled data points with the hyperplane minimizing the norm of classification errors on all points (or achieve the largest margin if the two classes are separable).
+Support vector machines (SVM) classify labeled data points with the hyperplane minimizing the norm of classification errors on all points (or achieving the largest margin if the two classes are separable).
 Assuming $X \in \mathbb{R}^{n\times d}$ the feature matrix of $n$ data points with $d$ features and $y$ their labels, a soft-margin $\ell_1$-SVM with $\ell_2$ regularization can be modelled as:

-where $e_i$ is the soft margin loss on the $i-th$ data point, $w^T x = b$ is the SVM hyperplane, $\lambda$ is the regularization parameter.
+where $e_i$ is the soft margin loss on the $i-th$ data point, $w^\top x = b$ is the SVM hyperplane, $\lambda$ is the regularization parameter.

 The plots and code transcripts are from \textit{Sensitivity Analysis of SVM} tutorial.
-The model is implemented below and solved using Ipopt \cite{wachter2006implementation}.
+The model is implemented below and solved using Ipopt \citep{wachter2006implementation}.